mdlincoln/mdlincoln.github.io/_posts/2013-12-19-the-problem-of-media.md

 Whether you are trying to figure out "what people made" (artist intentions) versus "what people saw" (contemporary reception) may influence the answers to these questions.

+[^cleaned]: As I mentioned earlier, the collection data I count here has been stripped of artworks that lack either a date or an Iconclass tag.

-While I do not have rigorous answers for these questions, it is interesting to approach this problem of media from the perspective of iconography.
+While I do not yet have rigorous answers for these questions, it is interesting to approach this problem of media from the perspective of iconography.
 In my previous posts I have charted various iconographic trends over time, looking for correlations with major historic events, or even correlations with trends of related iconographic categories.
 But what about correlations between iconographic trends across different media?